CreateNeptune/CreateNeptuneSDK/README.md

 4. Paste the url ``https://github.com/wristshot0/CreateNeptuneSDK.git?path=/Packages/com.createneptune.sdk`` for the main sdk.
 For the addressables sdk paste, ``https://github.com/wristshot0/CreateNeptuneSDK.git?path=/Packages/com.createneptune.addressablessdk``.

 ## How to Update
-Follow the same instructions as installation.
+In newer versions of Unity, there should be an Update button at the bottom left of the package manager when viewing the package.
+Otherwise, follow the same instructions as installation.
 You do not have to remove the old version and it will go faster if you don't.

 ## Troubleshooting
 ### Not logged in